krahets/hello-algo/en/docs/chapter_divide_and_conquer/divide_and_conquer.md

 ![Bubble sort before and after array partition](divide_and_conquer.assets/divide_and_conquer_bubble_sort.png)

-Next, we calculate the following inequality, where the left and right sides are the total number of operations before and after the partition, respectively:
+Let's calculate the following inequality, where the left side represents the total number of operations before division and the right side represents the total number of operations after division, respectively:

 $$
 \begin{aligned}